-When choosing a host for your masterclass, look for the option to include a live chat alongside your video so learners can make notes, talk, and ask questions.
+When choosing a host for your online educational offerings, look for the option to include a live chat alongside your video so learners can make notes, talk, and ask questions.
 Some learners will always be reluctant to speak up in a group setting, so allowing them to send you messages or ask questions in writing will encourage more participation and generate better results than asking learners to talk before the whole group.

 Unlike kids, adult learners don’t have to be kept to a rigid schedule to keep learning.
-Structuring your masterclass is a great idea, both to keep you on track and to help frame your lessons in a logical, progressive way.
+Structuring your courses is a great idea, both to keep you on track and to help frame your lessons in a logical, progressive way.
 However you can afford to allow short breaks and discussions without your learners losing track of what you were teaching.

 Trust in your learners’ enthusiasm for your subject, and their passion for learning from you.
 Many school teachers are addressing a captive audience who would rather be elsewhere, and turning your back for five minutes can quickly result in conversation moving away from the class material and toward something more interesting.
 When you host a masterclass for adult learners, you and your lessons are the most interesting thing.
 This means you can relax a little and let your masterclass flow more naturally.

-Broadening the scope of discussion during a masterclass is also a great way of understanding how your learners are interacting with your teaching, and what information they’re really taking away from your class.
+Broadening the scope of discussion during a learning experience is also a great way of understanding how your learners are interacting with your teaching, and what information they’re really taking away from your class.
 Listen with an open mind and you can learn a lot about becoming a better educator.
 If you immediately close down any discussion you think isn’t relevant, you’ll never understand where the original connection to your material came from.

-Ultimately, you control and lead your masterclass, so don’t be afraid to make the call to get back on schedule once you think general discussion has gone on long enough.
+Ultimately, you control and lead your class, so don’t be afraid to make the call to get back on schedule once you think general discussion has gone on long enough.
 But by opening the floor to your adult learners, they can teach you as much about being an edupreneur as you can teach them about your subject.